Updated: 12 October, 2015 (fixed some typos, plus a bit of a timeline problem I didn't clarify well, and edited a few parts)

 As the last vow was made, Augusta, Neville and Draco rested their wands over Hazel and Lucius's bound hands and incanted the Matrimonial Chant, and then they were wed.

-Her heart was racing as Lucius led her into the bedroom with a hand lightly resting on the small of her back.
-She'd know this part was coming, known that the bond would only be finalised with consummation, but the necessity didn't lessen her nerves any.
-Her romantic experience was extremely limited—a crush on Oliver Wood in third year, plus a date to the Yule Ball and a lot of kissing with Cormac McLaggen in fourth, before she realised what an utter prat he was—and her sexual experience non-existent.
+Hazel's heartbeat raced as Lucius led her into the bedroom with a hand lightly resting on the small of her back.
+She'd known this part was coming, known that the bond would only be finalised with consummation, but the necessity didn't lessen her nerves any.
+Her romantic experience was extremely limited: a crush on Oliver Wood in third year, plus a date to the Yule Ball and a lot of kissing with Cormac McLaggen in fourth, before she realised what an utter prat he was.
+Her sexual experience was non-existent—she'd been too busy fighting a war in the years since then to spare time for boys.

 "Tea, Miss Po– apologies, Mrs Malfoy-Potter?"

-She startled at the question, and turned to find Lucius staring down at her with knowing eyes, as if her nerves were written plainly on her face, and she winced at being so transparent.
+She startled at the question, and turned to find Lucius staring down at her with knowing eyes, as if her nerves were written plainly on her face.
+She winced at being so transparent.

 And then there was the other part.
 Mrs Malfoy-Potter.
 Yes, that was her name now wasn't it?
 That would take some getting used to.